OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 on the hub and are only used when ``Buoyancy = TRUE``.

-``VolHub`` is the volume of the hub and ``HubCenBx`` is the x offset of the hub center of buoyancy from the hub reference position in local hub coordinates;
+``VolHub`` is the volume of the hub and ``HubCenBx`` is the x offset of the hub center of buoyancy from the hub center in local hub coordinates;
 offsets in the y and z directions are assumed to be zero.
 To neglect buoyant loads on the hub, set ``VolHub`` to 0.